ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/db.md

 laravel@server$ psql -U laravel -d laraveldb -h localhost
 ```

+{{< details-warning summary="You need the `--host` flag!" >}}
-Assuming you've followed along with the guide, you need the `-h` flag to initiate a host-based connection---`psql` would otherwise attempt a socket-pased connection with `peer` authentication, which will fail.
+Assuming you're following along with the guide, you need the `-h` flag (short for `--host`) to initiate a local host-based connection;
-This is a consequence of how we've set up the PostgreSQL user combined with the default settings in `pg_hba.conf`, and falls beyond the scope of this article.
+`psql` would otherwise attempt a socket-pased connection using `peer` authentication, which will fail because of how we've set up the PostgreSQL user combined with the default settings in `pg_hba.conf`.
+(Although explaning the details of PostgreSQL authentication modes falls beyond the scope of this article.)
+{{< /details-warning >}}

 ## SQLite {#sqlite}